akheron/sqltyper/README.md

 Watch files and run the conversion when something changes.
 Default:
 `false`.

+`--check`, `-c`

+Check whether all output files are up-to-date without actually updating them.
+If they are, exit with status 0, otherwise exit with status 1.
+Useful for CI or pre-commit hooks.

 `--prettify`, `-p`

 Apply `prettier` to output TypeScript files. `prettier` must be